I'm not a guy with answers. I barely understand the question. Right? I don't know what you're going to get out of me.

 I started to say something about how he looked human to me but the counselor cut me off and asked, "When did this start?"

 "Start?
-It's always been there," He says.
-"From my earliest memory.
-I remember seeing the aurora over my parent's farm in Texas.
+It's always been there," he says.
+"My earliest memory it's there.
+The aurora over my parent's farm in Texas.
 I was little, maybe 4 or 5.
 Shimmering green and black in the night sky like clean water shimmers blue and white when you look through it to daylight.
 I thought that was the top of the air and we were running out.
 I ran in the house to tell Mother to hold her breath because the air was going away.
 But, she was in the bathroom, and I couldn't go in there to tell her and she couldn't hear well through the heavy door.
 Not that I wasn't allowed to, but I just couldn't."

 But that was really the last time I heard him talk.
 A word here, a sentence or two.
-He didn't talk to me in our room any more than "Lights?" because he wanted to turn them off so he could sleep all the time.
+He didn't talk to me in our room any more than "Lights?" because he wanted to turn them off so he could sleep.

+That's enough there?
+No?
 You want to know about that night?
 The night he woke me up with his cutting?
-The disposition, deposition, whatever?
-Okay okay.

 I guess a few hours later, which you've got the right time in your notes I guess, I woke up.
 I don't know why.
 I sleep on my left side so I was already facing him, watching him.
 I heard small rips and steady and deep breathing.
 I saw a small metal thing in his hand, a razor--which I guess he broke off of a disposable like I would do--because the light reflected on it from the annoying street lights outside that always shined down the center of our room.
 He noticed that I was awake, and leaned forward into that beam of light.

 That was awful.
-But that wasn't it.
+But that's not it.
 There was blood everywhere, yes yes, I told you that, but there were fat clean lines down from the corners of his eyes down to where the skin still hung on his face.
 He was crying, quietly.
 Those lines, that's what I remember more than the blood, those fat clean bone white lines from his tears.

 He asked me, he goes, "I am human, right?"